EntireTwix/OCandCC/README.md

 * packets sent to the server are type checked as to prevent the program from crashing upon invalid input
 * verify password function for connected services

-the original version of this program had more features such as a frontend client side program to go with it, although the old server side code wasnt very clean so I decided to upload this version instead

 # Mine (OC)
 this program is a defuse **ressistant** mine.
 Some of its prevetative measures include
 * exploding if any of the motion detectors are set off